jrmhx/mqtt/README.md

 taskkill /PID <The PID you found above> /F
 ```

 Or feel free to config your MQTT broker for another port.
 However, the program's default broker url is `tcp://localhost:1883`.
 So if you do so please pass the broker url with correct port `tcp://localhost:<port>` as a CLI argument for both `Publisher` and `Analyser` accordingly.
-Please find how to use the custmized CLI arguments in the `Usage` section below.
+Please find how to use the customized CLI arguments in the `Usage` section below.

 ## Build